Neural Probabilistic Language Model - Review

 “…learning a distributed representation for words…”

-Essentially, they proposed learning dense, low-dimensional feature vectors (embeddings) for each word in the vocabulary.
-This feels like fighting fire with fire: while the vocabulary space is huge and discrete, the learned feature space is much smaller (e.g., 30-100 dimensions in their experiments vs. 17k+ words) but continuous.
-Because it’s a dense, continuous space, even a relatively low-dimensional one has a huge capacity to represent complex relationships.
-They are mapping the discrete, high-dimensional vocabulary into a structured, continuous latent space.
+Essentially, they proposed learning dense, low-dimensional feature vectors, or embeddings, for each word in the vocabulary.
+This is like fighting fire with fire: while the vocabulary space is huge and discrete, the learned feature space is much smaller, for example 30-100 dimensions in their experiments vs. 17k+ words, but continuous.
+Because it’s a dense continuous space, even a relatively low-dimensional one can represent complex relationships.
+They are mapping the discrete vocabulary into a structured latent space.

 So how does this help?
 The paper explains: